fishjar/kiss-worker/README.md

 ]
 ```

-## Deploy and enter a secret value
+## 3、Deploy and enter a secret value

 ```sh
 yarn